pgbackrest/pgbackrest/USERGUIDE.md

 ##### `db-port` key

 Port that PostgreSQL is running on.
-This usually does not need to be specified as most clusters run on the default port.
+This usually does not need to be specified as most database clusters run on the default port.
 ```
 required: n
 default: 5432